klevt33/AIProcessor/docs/03-sql-writer.md

 # SQL Writer - Background Database Update Service

-**Last Updated:** 2025-12-17
+**Last Updated:** 2025-12-18
-**Audience:** Business Analysts, QA Professionals
+**Author:** Kirill Levtov
 **Related:** [Solution Overview](01-solution-overview.md) | [Processing Pipeline](01-solution-overview.md#processing-flow)

 ## Overview

 The SQL Writer Service is a background service that asynchronously writes AI processing results from Cosmos DB to the SQL database.
-It operates independently from the main API processing, ensuring that database writes don't block API responses and that failed writes can be retried without affecting the user experience.
+It was implemented specifically to address frequent **SQL database deadlock issues** caused by concurrent updates from multiple API threads.
+By offloading writes to a dedicated service with serial processing, the system ensures data integrity without blocking the main processing pipeline.

-The service continuously polls Cosmos DB for completed processing documents, extracts the results, and updates the corresponding invoice detail records in the SQL database.
-It implements sophisticated error handling including retry logic with exponential backoff, circuit breaker pattern for SQL outages, and poison pill handling for documents that repeatedly fail.
+The service continuously polls Cosmos DB for completed processing documents, extracts the results, and updates the corresponding invoice detail records.
+It implements sophisticated error handling including a dual-layer retry strategy, circuit breaker pattern for SQL outages, and poison pill handling.

 ## Key Concepts